Mr. Saturday Night: Cameos

 Comedians Jerry Lewis, Carl Ballantine, Slappy White, and Jackie Gayle appear in the New York Friars' Club scene.

 Production

 Development

+Billy Crystal first originated the character of Buddy Young Jr. for a 1984 HBO special, A Comic’s Line.
+On a 1985 episode of Saturday Night Live, he made an appearance as the character during a Weekend Update segment.
+"One night, the producer said, 'Johnny Cash, June Cash and Waylon Jennings are in the audience tonight — what if I put them near the Weekend Update desk?'
+I did [Buddy] live and I was like Don Rickles, I just had funny interplay with them.
+I had no idea what I was going to say.
+Live!
+And it was really funny.
+And then I knew I had something."

 The opening title sequence was designed by Elaine Makatura Bass and Saul Bass.

 Reception

 Critical reception

 Mr. Saturday Night received mixed reviews from critics.
-It holds a 59% rating on Rotten Tomatoes based on 27 reviews with the consensus stating: "Billy Crystal's flawed directorial debut can't seem to decide whether it wants the viewer to love its protagonist or hate him, but it features fine work from Crystal and his co-stars".
+It holds a 59% rating on Rotten Tomatoes based on 29 reviews with the consensus stating: "Billy Crystal's flawed directorial debut can't seem to decide whether it wants the viewer to love its protagonist or hate him, but it features fine work from Crystal and his co-stars".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Box office

 Mr. Saturday Night was a box office bomb in the United States and Canada, grossing $13.3 million, less than a third of its budget.
 It grossed $23 million worldwide.

 Awards and nominations

 At the 65th Academy Awards, David Paymer was nominated for Best Supporting Actor (the film's only nomination).
-Billy Crystal also hosted the ceremony, during his traditional Best Picture medley, Crystal added the movie to the list, immediately afterwards adding the line, "I just wanted to see how it feels, so sue me."
+Billy Crystal also hosted the ceremony, and during his traditional Best Picture medley, he jokingly included the movie in the list, adding, "I just wanted to see how it feels, so sue me."